stefanb/web-indexer/README.md

 ## GitHub Action

-It's also available as a GitHub action.
+web-indexer is also available as a GitHub action.

 For example: